Exxon holders reject separate CEO-chairman, climate resolutions | MarketScreener

 CEO Woods said the company would continue to engage with shareholders as part of a "a years-long process."

-More than 50 people organized by environmental group 350 Dallas held signs and chanted outside the hotel entrance to protest Exxon's climate policies.
+More than 50 people organised by environmental group 350 Dallas held signs and chanted outside the hotel entrance to protest Exxon's climate policies.

 "The climate crisis is real and they have contributed to it," said Olinka Green, 50, of Dallas, who held a sign that said, "There is no Planet B."